braze-inc/braze-docs/_docs/_user_guide/sage_ai/recommendations/ai_item_recommendations.md

 description: "This reference article covers how to create an AI Item Recommendation for items in a catalog."
 ---

-# AI Item Recommendations
+# AI item recommendations

 > Learn how to create an AI Item Recommendation for items in a catalog.

-Use AI item recommendations to calculate the most popular products or create personalized AI recommendations for a specific [catalog]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs/).
+You can use AI item recommendations to calculate the most popular products or create personalized AI recommendations for a specific [catalog]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs/).
 After you create your recommendation, you can use personalization to insert those products into your messages.

-{% alert tip %}
-**Did you know?** You can also recommend items to your customers just by using catalog selections.
-Check out our detailed list of recommendation use cases for inspiration.
-{% endalert %}

 ## Prerequisites

-- You must have at least one [catalog][catalog] to use AI item recommendations.
+- You must have at least one [catalog][catalog] to use any of the recommendation types described below.
 - You must have purchase or event data on Braze (custom events or the purchase object) that includes a reference to unique product IDs stored in a catalog.
+- AI Personalized recommendations work best with hundreds or thousands of items and typically at least 30,000 users with purchase or interaction data.
+This is only a rough guide and can vary.
+The other recommendation types can work with less data.

 ### Important notes